 "Transaction" means an agreement and any amendment or modification thereof made in accordance herewith for the purchase or sale of Gas to be performed hereunder.

-"Transaction Agreement" means a written paper-based agreement executed by the Parties to form and effectuate a Transaction which may be substantially in the form set forth in Exhibit "B-1."
+"Transaction Agreement" means a written paper-based agreement outlining the specific terms of a Transaction agreed to by Buyer and Seller in accordance with the provisions of this Agreement, and executed by the Parties to form and effectuate a Transaction, and shall include all notices or documentation of similar content or character issued by either Party prior to the execution of this Agreement which shall be deemed part of and be interpreted in accordance with this Agreement which may be substantially in the form set forth in Exhibit "B-1."

-"Transaction Tape" means the tape recording of a recorded Transaction effectuated in accordance with Article 2.
+"Transaction Tape" means the tape recording(s) of a recorded Transaction effectuated in accordance with Article 2.

 "Transporter" means either the Pipeline delivering or receiving Gas at a Delivery Point in a Transaction.